 - Fellows will be recognised at graduation ceremonies and may attend a ceremony if they wish.

-- When an honorary degree candidate has been offered and accepted an honorary degree, they should be invited to engage with the University as appropriate.
-This would ideally coincide with their visit to the University to have the degree conferred and might take the form, for example, of a meeting with faculty and students in the relevant department(s), giving a graduate seminar or a public lecture, etc. It will be the responsibility of the Executive Dean/relevant senior leader to engage with the recipients to make any arrangements and to foster any further engagement which they and the candidate might agree.
+- When an honorary degree candidate has been offered and accepted an honorary degree, they should be invited to engage with the College as appropriate.
+This would ideally coincide with their visit to the College to have the degree conferred and take the form, for example, of a meeting with faculty and students in the relevant department(s), giving a graduate seminar or a public lecture, etc. It will be the responsibility of the Executive Dean/relevant senior leader to engage with the recipients to make any arrangements and to foster any further engagement which they and the candidate might agree.
 There is of course, no requirement for the candidate to engage in return for the honour.

 - Nominations remain confidential and candidates should not be informed that they have been nominated.